moshix/s370asm/README.md

 S370Asm assembler by Jim Salvino with some changes by me
 =======================================================

 Jim Salvino created an amazing yet surprisingly simple S/370 assembler in Python3.
+It is probably the best S/370 assembler learning system out there.

 Once he announced it, I immediately started playing with it.
 We found a few small issues which Jim fixed immediately.